kermitt2/grobid/doc/Deep-Learning-models.md

 For current GROBID version 0.7.2, we recommend considering the usage of the following Deep Learning models:

-- `citation` model: for bibliographical parsing, the `BidLSTM_CRF_FEATURES` architecture provides currently the best accuracy, significantly better than CRF.
+- `citation` model: for bibliographical parsing, the `BidLSTM_CRF_FEATURES` architecture provides currently the best accuracy, significantly better than CRF (+3 to +5 points in F1-Score).
 With a GPU, there is normally no runtime impact by selecting this model.

 - `affiliation-address` model: for parsing affiliation and address blocks, `BidLSTM_CRF_FEATURES` architecture provides better accuracy than CRF at the cost of a minor runtime impact.

-- `reference-segmenter` model: this model segments a bibliographical reference section into individual references, `BidLSTM_CRF_FEATURES` architecture provides better accuracy than CRF (even on very very very long reference sections), but at the cost of a global runtime 2 to 3 times slower.
+- `reference-segmenter` model: this model segments a bibliographical reference section into individual references, `BidLSTM_CRF_FEATURES` architecture can provide slightly better accuracy than CRF (even on very very very long reference sections), but at the cost of a global runtime 2 to 3 times slower.

 Other Deep Learning models do not show better accuracy than old-school CRF according to our benchmarkings, so we do not recommend using them in general at this stage.
 However, some of them tend to be more portable and can be more reliable than CRF for document layouts and scientific domains far from what is available in the training data.